Programme/Approved Electives for 2020/21

 Description of Module Assessment

-3,000 to 3,500 word essayStudents will write a critical essay in response to a list of 8-10 questions.
+3,500 word essayStudents will write a critical essay in response to a list of 8-10 questions.
 The essay will require students to reflect on aspects of postcolonial theory and apply them to a selected text.
 They must not repeat material from the short paper.